unbit/uwsgi.it/INSTALL.md

 in this example /dev/md2 will store customer's file so we add `noatime,usrjquota=aquota.user,jqfmt=vfsv1` to its options

-Finally add the cgroup line if you are on Trusty (not required for Xenial):
+Finally add the cgroup line:

 ```sh
 ...